Daniel Chapman Smith, Co-Founder & Executive Director

 A Co-Founder of Project: Humanity, Daniel has spearheaded clothing drives, eco events and Tokens4Change (with Youth Without Shelter).
+Daniel has been a lead producer on PH theatre productions.
 He has also developed and facilitated programming for youth in schools and shelters across the GTA.

 As an actor, Daniel has appeared with Soulpepper, Burning Passions, Lonesome Crowded West and BLR Studios.
 His formal training was at Ryerson Theatre School, and the Claude Watson Arts program before that.
 Daniel also has a strong dance and music background.